christophervi/video_encoding_cmpe275/Worker/healthCheck.md

 - Providing fallback mechanisms when workers fail
 - Considering redundant task assignments for critical workloads

-### 6. Metrics and Monitoring

-Extend the monitoring system to:
-- Record historical health data for trend analysis
-- Generate alerts on significant health status changes
-- Provide a dashboard or status endpoint for system health
-- Track worker latency and performance over time

 ## Testing Health Checks

 For testing the health check functionality: